2 Syrian nationals indicted in pro-Assad hacking scheme

 ALEXANDRIA, Va.
-(AP) — Two Syrian nationals have been indicted in a computer hacking scheme that targeted the White House, Harvard University, U.S. Marine Corps and news media outlets, including The Associated Press.
+(AP) — Two Syrian nationals were indicted Thursday in a computer hacking scheme that targeted the White House, Harvard University, U.S. Marine Corps and news media outlets, including The Associated Press.

-A federal grand jury returned an indictment Thursday charging Ahmad ‘Umar Agha and Firas Dardar with conspiracy and aggravated identity theft.
+A federal grand jury returned an 11-count indictment charging Ahmad ‘Umar Agha and Firas Dardar with conspiracy and aggravated identity theft.

 The indictment says the men were members of the Syrian Electronic Army, which hacked computers to spread propaganda supporting Syrian President Bashar al-Assad.

 In 2013, Syrian Electronic Army hackers allegedly sent a tweet from The Associated Press’ Twitter account falsely claiming a bomb had exploded at the White House and injured President Barack Obama.
+The message caused the stock market to plummet briefly before it was determined to be a hoax.

 Most Read Nation & World Stories